 bars and restaurant.

 authored the recently updated and expanded Fodor's Gay Guide to the USA and six

 regional gay guides for Fodor's.
-He can be reached here at

 THE LITTLE BLACK BOOK

 Ceviche Tapas (Church Street Station, 125 W Church St., 321-281-8140, Website).

 Charles Hosmer Morse Museum of American Art (445 Park Ave., 407-645-5311).